 - Using a colander or strainer, rinse the beans in cold water until it runs clear.
 This removes dust and other impurities.
 Drain, rinse, and drain again.
 Place the rinsed beans in a bowl and immerse in water overnight for 12 hours.
 A ratio of 1:3 for beans to water is fine.
 Then rinse and drain again.
 Soaking softens the outer membranes to facilitate sprouting.

-- Put the beans in a transparent, wide mouth jar (a mason jar, try Amazon, is ideal, but old pasta sauce jars are fine).
+- Put the beans in a transparent, wide mouth jar (a mason jar, try Amazon (opens in new tab), is ideal, but old pasta sauce jars are fine).
 Fill with clean water, making sure the beans don’t take up more than a quarter to a third of the space.
-Stretch some muslim or cheesecloth or similar across the jar’s mouth and secure with a band.
+Stretch some muslin or cheesecloth or similar across the jar’s mouth and secure with a band.
 Place in a dimly lit place (in a cupboard or cabinet).

 - Soak for eight-12 hours at room temperature until they swell: as a rule, the larger the bean, the longer they need to soak.
 Then drain the water from the jar by tipping it gently over the sink; either do this with the cloth attached or use a strainer.
 Then add more fresh lukewarm water.